Dunlop wins TT to go joint second on all-time list

 Peter Hickman was 8.2 seconds behind Dunlop in second, edging out Dean Harrison for second on the final lap, just as he did in the Supersport event, the margin between the two English riders 2.4 seconds on this occasion.

-Dunlop had sent out a resounding message to his main rivals by unofficially smashing Peter Hickman's five-year-old absolute lap record in qualifying and he carried that form into Sunday's 226-mile race with an emphatic performance.
+Dunlop had sent out a resounding message to his main rivals by unofficially smashing Hickman's five-year-old absolute lap record in qualifying and he carried that form into Sunday's 226-mile race with an emphatic display of high-speed racing.

 Aboard his Hawk Racing Honda, Dunlop eked out a 6.2-second lead over DAO Kawasaki Racing rider Harrison after lap one courtesy of a new lap record for the Superbike race of 134.519mph from a standing start.